TadCameron/Animob/journals/Jaiden-Faulkner.md

+2/23/2023
+Did alot of front end simple pages today, Tad did most of the driving and made some really good simple pages to display our anime detail and also a genre page.
+Sara's been doing alot of CSS and making alot of things look nice and pretty.
+Things are going really well so far

+2/22/2023
+Finished front end authentication today.
+We basically just started from scratch today and by the end we finally got it.
+Now we're starting to make simple pages for our other end points.
+Things are going smoothly so far.
+Really surprised how fast we're running through this

 2/21/2023
 Started on front end authentication today, honestly pretty lost.
 Hard going back and looking at front after it's being so long.
 Hopefully we get it soon.